Inspiring the next generation of headliners to pick up that instrument!

 Learn to Play Day

-The UK’s Music for All Charity is hosting their annual “Learn to Play Day” across the country.
+The UK’s Music for All Charity is hosting their annual “Learn to Play Day” across the country on the weekend of Saturday 28th and Sunday 29th March 2020.
 Check out their website to find out where you can get free taster music lessons, and again kick start your instrument playing journey.

-There’s still time for you or someone you know aged between 8 and 18 to get their submission in for this year’s Young Songwriter 2019 Competition.
-Closing date for entries is 31st March 2019.
-The 2019 Judges include Tom Odell, Imelda May, Chris Difford, Rumer, Eg White, Miranda Cooper, Emily Phillips & Dan Gillespie Sells.
+There’s still time for you or someone you know aged between 8 and 18 to get their submission in for this year’s Young Songwriter 2020 Competition.
+Closing date for entries is 31st March 2020.
+The 2020 Judges include Tom Odell, Imelda May, Miranda Cooper, Eg White, Chris Difford, Sacha Skarbek, Emily Phillips, Janet Devlin, Harley Alexander-Sule & Paul Adam.
 There are some amazing prizes to win and who knows, it could be the first step on the path to a career in music!
 Head to the Song Academy website for further details.